erhauser/bioschemas-ghpages-markup-tutorial/README.md

   }
 </script>
 ```

+The [software page](https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/software) in your repo should now have markup for two elements, `schema:SoftareSourceCode` and `bioschemas:ComputationalTool`.
+If you have additional time, see the [original lesson for an explanation](https://github.com/zbmed-semtec/bioschemas-ghpages-markup-tutorial).
+Note that there is a workaround being applied for the `@id` and `schema:url` properties, since they cannot have the same value.

 #### Using schema.org types
 If you use a schema.org type that has a corresponding Bioschemas profile, we recommend using the Bioschemas profile as it will help you focus on the most common and useful properties.
 However, if there is a type in schema.org that does not have a Bioschemas profile, we suggest finding examples on how others have used them for a case similar to yours.